dgleba/listo429c/read-instructions.md

 ## build.sh

 Use `make b` to assemble the js files into the main shopping list js file.
+The files will be concatenated sorted by the numerical value in the name.

 ## Docker-compose